Medacorp/Luigi-s-Mansion-3DS-Remake/README.md

 # Changes
 Ghost behavioral changes the add-on applies:
 * Using a flashlight on a temper terror, flash or blue blaze makes them "smug", laugh and then disappear, rather than ignore and continue moving/attacking; the functions for being smug exist in the base map.
-* Portrait ghost rank is determined by top vacuum damage not largest pearl grabbed.
+* Portrait ghost rank is also determined by top vacuum damage not just largest pearl grabbed; if you deal 90 damage in one go, you get gold, even if you leave the pearl behind.
 * Portrait ghosts have platinum rank for 140 damage in 1 go, or less than 5 damage for bosses if `#can_get_platinum_boss` is set to 1.
 * Strobulb flashlight type added, which ghosts can react to.